-BUS210 Organizational Communications
+BUS210 Organizational Communications 3-0-3

-Effective communication is the lifeblood of an organization; it is also the foundation of a successful business career.
-The potential manager must master the methods and techniques necessary to use facts and inferences, understand communication strategies, create logical presentations, and develop critical skills in listening, speaking, writing, and an understanding of nonverbal, visual, and mass communication.
+Effective communication is the lifeblood of the organization and the foundation of a successful business career.
+The potential business professional must master the methods and techniques necessary to utilize facts, make inferences, understand communication strategies, create logical presentations, and develop critical skills in listening, speaking, and writing.
+The potential business professional must also understand nonverbal, visual, and mass communication.
+This course helps students polish their business-communication skills by teaching them how to create an error-free electronic portfolio, which will provide students with a job-search tool.
+The course emphasizes proper business formatting, along with other communication activities and the communication process as it relates to business.
+Prerequisite: ENGL110.